jfalava/link-shortener/README.md

 - [ ] AWS Lambda version of the API endpoint
 - [ ] IBM Cloud Functions version of the API endpoint
+- [ ] Self-hosted version of the code and the infrastructure required
-- [ ] Terraform for required infrastructure in AWS and IBM Cloud
+- [ ] IaaC deployments for AWS and IBM Cloud